 The property was said to include outbuildings, barn, stables, yards and garden.
 In addition, Richard Dey occupied various pieces of land amounting to 90 acres.
 The parcels of land were referred to by names such as Upper Ireland, Lower Ireland, Clay Pit Close Six Acres, Home Close, Guilders and Barn Close.
 Richard Dey also worked four allotments.

-Richard Dey was likely a copyhold tenant (or under-tenant) of Lord Walsingham, one of the main landowners of Great Ellingham, and the Lord of the Manor of Bury Hall.
+Richard Dey was likely a tenant of Lord Walsingham, one of the main landowners of Great Ellingham, and the Lord of the Manor of Bury Hall.

 The Great Ellingham Parish Registers reveal the baptism on January 5th, 1759 of a Richard Dey son of Jonathan and Mary Dey.
 This may well be the same Richard Dey as occupying Haw Hill Farm in 1800.
 Baptisms also appear in the parish registers for at least 11 children of Richard Dey and his wife Anne (maiden name Clarke) between 1786 and 1802.